top of page

 FoxSIPP

 Foxe Basin is one of only 3 places in Canada where deep water forms consistently.
 However, unlike the Labrador and Beaufort Seas, where young deep waters are diluted by mixing into large basins, Foxe Basin is relatively enclosed, with only one deep channel outlet.
-We're planning to deploy a bottom mooring, fully kitted out with CO2 system sensors, in the deep outlet channel from Foxe Basin to Hudson Strait.
+We've deployed a bottom mooring, fully kitted out with CO2 system sensors, in the deep outlet channel from Foxe Basin to Hudson Strait.
 As long as we get the mooring and all its sensors back, we should be able to learn something about the relationships between sea-ice formation, deepwater formation, and carbon export.
 This is one of our many thrilling collaborations with our friends at the University of Calgary.

 StationRequest2022.png